danishbelal/simulink-capi/README.md

 bp.get<double>("Controller/Discrete-Time Integrator/gainval") = 13.4;
 ```

+This works the same for Signals, States and ModelParameters.

 ## Runtime type checking
 Runtime type checking is supported.
 It can be enabled by `#define ENABLE_RUNTIME_TYPE_CHECKING`.
 Using the wrong type leads to an exception being thrown.